facelessuser/coloraide/docs/src/markdown/color.md

         ```

         Jzazbz simply doesn't resolve as close to zero as Oklab; therefore, it's cylindrical counter part (JzCzhz) will
-        be more sensitive during the round trip than Oklab's cylindrical counterpart (Oklch).
+        be more sensitive during the round trip than Oklab's cylindrical counterpart (OkLCh).
 It should be noted that
         the difference is still not perceivable to the human eye.

         ```playground